Epic-legend128/Graph-Algorithms/README.md

 B --> D["4"]
 B --> C
 ```
-If we call BFS on this graph, starting at node 1, then the algorithm will mark node 1 as visited and add node 2 and 3 to its queue.
+If we call BFS on this graph, starting at node 1, then the algorithm will mark node 1 as visited and add nodes 2 and 3 to its queue.
 ```mermaid
 graph TD;
 subgraph visited